LEAGUE7QC/LEAGUE7QC.github.io/docs/season-rules.md

 - Roster sizes:
   - Minimum 6 players
   - Maximum 9 players
+- Players can only be registered with one team at a time
+  - Players cannot be substitutes for other teams
+  - Players must complete current season or be formally removed before joining another team
 - Teams must maintain minimum roster size throughout season
-- Teams may adjust rosters throughout **Season 1**:
-  - This is only allowed for the first season due to uncertainty of the game state
+- **Season 1 Exception - Roster Adjustments:**
+  - Due to game's early state, roster changes are allowed during Season 1
-  - Maximum 4 changes (add/remove players) allowed after season start date
+  - Limited to 4 total changes (add/remove = 1 change) after season starts
-  - 48-hour notice is required before new player's first match
+  - 48-hour notice required before new player's first match
   - Emergency changes may be permitted outside normal rules in extreme circumstances
   - All changes must be registered and announced through official Discord
 - Roster changes freeze 2 weeks before O.W.L.s conclusion
 - N.E.W.T.s roster must be subset of O.W.L.s roster

+*Note: LEAGUE7 uses a flexible roster system - We only maintain a list of all registered team players.
+There is no distinction between starters and substitutes.
+Captains can freely select any registered players for each game.
+No need to declare player roles or game lineups in advance*

 ### 3.2 Division Structure
 #### Primary Format (Expected for Season 1)